 Basic operation of a nuclear power plant

 In a nuclear power plant, energy is extracted from the nucleus of atoms by means of its division (nuclear fission).
-The atoms have internal bonds that unite their subparticles (electrons, nutrons and protons).
+The atoms have internal bonds that unite their subparticles (electrons, neutrons and protons).
 When divided, these bonds break and release the inner bonding energy inside the atom that bound the separated particles.

-Drives of nuclear power plant turbines
+Driveing of nuclear power plant turbines

 With the heat obtained from the nuclear reactions, water is heated until it boils; The water is converted to steam at a very high pressure.
 With steam under pressure the blades of a turbine are made to move.
-In this way we have transformed thermal energy into mechanical energy.
+In this way we have converted thermal energy into mechanical energy.
 The turbine will connect to an electric generator (or alternator) that allows us to transform mechanical energy into electrical energy (or electricity).

 This process is explained in more detail in the section: operation of a nuclear power plant.